MarceloFossRJ/MarceloFossRJ.github.io/README.md

 # MarceloFossRJ Blog
-This the repository for the [http://marcelofossrj.github.io]([http://marcelofossrj.github.io), owned by Marcelo Foss, alson found in the web with the nickname aka marcelo.foss.rj or marcelofossrj or marcelofoss.
+This the repository for the [http://marcelofossrj.github.io]([http://marcelofossrj.github.io), owned by Marcelo Foss, also found in the web with the nickname marcelo.foss.rj or marcelofossrj or marcelofoss.

 The DevRecipes.blog was created to archive programming recipes, snippets, reference cards and cheat sheets that I use.
 Later I realized that would be a nice place to also my thoughts and convictions about the art of creating software.
 Maybe I make some posts about it, but this is not the goal here.